 The app will show you if the walk-up waitlist is at capacity for that restaurant already, or what the estimated walk-up wait would be.

-If you want to try some of the food from a table service restaurant but don’t have the time for a full sit-down meal or don’t feel comfortable eating perhaps at an indoor location that doesn’t have outdoor seating, consider using the Table Service To-Go feature (also on the My Disney Experience app — see why we say it’s important to have?!).
+If you want to try some of the food from a table service restaurant but don’t have the time for a full sit-down meal or perhaps don’t feel comfortable eating at a location that doesn’t have outdoor seating, consider using the Table Service To-Go feature (also on the My Disney Experience app — see why we say it’s important to have?!).